How to reset Windows 10 without losing your files

 Advertisement

-You have done all the troubleshooting you could think of, but there are still problems with your Windows 10 PC.
+You’ve done all the troubleshooting you could think of, but there are still problems with your Windows 10 PC.
 Is it good to Reset your PC in Windows 10?
 If you have no other ideas on how to make it behave and repair the issues bothering you, then yes, resetting Windows 10 could be the answer.

 • Does Windows 10 Reset this PC remove drivers?
 Yes: Resetting your Windows 10 PC means that all the system files and drivers are deleted and then restored to their originals.

 • Does Reset this PC wipe all drives?
 The answer is No, not by default.
-Still, during the reset process, you can also choose to delete everything from all your drives if you want that.
+Still, during the reset process, you can choose to delete everything from all your drives if you want that.

 • Do I lose my apps if I reset Windows 10?
 Unfortunately, all your desktop applications are removed from your PC, so you have to reinstall and reconfigure each one after the reset process is done.

-1. How to reset Windows 10 and keep your personal files (using the Settings app)
+1. How to reset Windows 10 and keep your personal files using the Settings app

 Open Settings from the Start Menu in Windows 10